Data processing addendum

 Upon termination or expiration of your Subscription Term, or at any time upon your request, Code42 will delete your Personal Data in accordance with the Agreement.
 Code42 will provide a certificate of deletion upon request.
 The Software and Cloud Services allow you to retrieve Customer Data at any time prior to the end of a Subscription Term.
 Providing this functionality through the Software and Cloud Services during the Subscription Term satisfies any obligation of Code42 to return Personal Data.

-(C) Clause 8.9: The audit described in Clause 8.9 shall be carried out in accordance with Section 6.6 of this DPA.
+iii.
+Clause 8.9: The audit described in Clause 8.9 shall be carried out in accordance with Section 5.6 of this DPA.

-(D) Clause 9(a): Option 2 (General written authorization) applies and the period for prior notice of changes to our sub-processors is set forth Section 5 of this DPA.
+iv.
+Clause 9(a): Option 2 (General written authorization) applies and the period for prior notice of changes to our sub-processors is set forth in Section 4 of this DPA.

-(G) Annex I of the Standard Contractual Clauses is completed with the information in Schedules A to this DPA.
-Annex II is completed with the information in Schedule 2 to this DPA, and Annex III is completed with the information in Section 5.1 of this DPA.
+vii.
+Annex I of the Standard Contractual Clauses is completed with the information in Schedule A to this DPA.
+Annex II is completed with the information in Schedule 2 to this DPA, and Annex III is completed with the information in Section 4.1 of this DPA.

-8.3 Transfers from Switzerland.
-Where the Restricted Transfer is made from Switzerland, the Standard Contractual Clauses apply as modified in Section 8.2 above, except:
+(B) Transfers from Switzerland.
+Where the Restricted Transfer is made from Switzerland, the Standard Contractual Clauses apply as modified in Section 7.4above, except:

-(C) References to GDPR refer to the FDAP, as amended or replaced.
+iii.
+References to the General Data Protection Regulation (GDPR) refer to the FDAP, as amended or replaced.

-8.4 Transfers from the UK.
-Where the Restricted Transfer is made from the UK, the Standard Contractual Clauses apply as modified in Section 8.2 above, subject to the following:
+(C) Transfers from the UK.
+Where the Restricted Transfer is made from the UK, the Standard Contractual Clauses apply as modified in Section 7.4 above, subject to the following:

-(C) The information provided in this Section 8, Schedule 1 and Schedule 2 provide the information required for completing the UK Addendum.
+iii.
+The information provided in this Section 7, Schedule 1 and Schedule 2 provide the information required for completing the UK Addendum.

 Schedule 1